Felifelps/SecondBrain/PostgreSQL/Subconsultas.md

   FROM orders
   GROUP BY customer, product_name
 ) as sub
-ON users.id = sub.customer
+ON customers.id = sub.customer
-GROUP BY users.name, sub.product_name
+GROUP BY customers.name, sub.product_name
 ORDER BY max DESC
 LIMIT (
   SELECT